 "Our approach considers the sea as neither inert substance, nor neutral space, and examines the close relationship between land and sea particular to the locality".

-Confusing shadow with substance examines the relationship between past and present and the interplay of land, sea and human activity at the site of one of Shetland’s busiest former fishing stations.
+Investigating the traces - tangible and intangible - of a once thriving fishing station at Stenness, Northmavine, Shetland, where hundreds of men worked and lived for the summer months in the 18th and 19th centuries, Confusing shadow with substance examines the relationship between past and present and the interplay of land, sea and human activity at the site of one of Shetland’s busiest former fishing stations.
 The material remains of the Stenness station are elusive today, yet the more we explore the landscape, the more its traces are revealed.

+The resulting three screen video and sound installation, looping continuously with images and sounds, navigates between distance and nearness, permanence and transience.
 Poised between land and far haaf, the shoreline draws us to the sea, a constant presence in a world of embedded memory.
 Weaving together contemporary and historical images, Shetland voices merge with the sea, drawing breath with the tide.
-Our work is concerned with the interplay between that which is gone, that which remains and that which drifts between the two.
+The work is concerned with the interplay between that which is gone, that which remains and that which drifts between the two.

 (Confusing shadow with substance’ is a phrase used by local fisherman Davey Smith, describing the process of direction-finding and use of local landmarks called ‘meids’ to aid navigation).

 For more information see:

 Terminalia - ‘Walking the Invisible - February 2020

 A short walk of any distance from 5 paces to 50 kilometres that takes place along an invisible boundary’, celebrated on February 23rd, the last day of the Roman year.
 This walk was carried